elementary-Inc/blog/_posts/2020-09-17-devices-slimbook.md

 </figcaption>
 </figure>

 These models are also the first from Laptop With Linux to feature their new "Super" key design, referred to in elementary OS with the [Looped Square (⌘) symbol](/why-the-looped-square-symbol).
+Lastly, Laptop with Linux now ships worldwide with VAT-free checkout for countries outside the EU.

 ### Star Labs

-The new [Lite Mk III](https://starlabs.systems/pages/lite-mk-iii?rfsn=4227837.e8f025) is available for pre-order now.
-It's a tiny, fanless, but capable laptop, with an 11-inch matte IPS display.
+The new [Lite Mk III](https://starlabs.systems/pages/lite-mk-iii?rfsn=4227837.e8f025) is available for pre-order from Star Labs now.
+It's a tiny, fanless, but capable laptop with an 11-inch matte IPS display.
 It rocks a backlit keyboard, glass trackpad, and stereo speakers—and it charges over USB-C. As of this post, it starts at $432 USD.

 <figure class="constrained" markdown="1">
 ![Star Labs Lite Mk III](/images/devices-slimbook/star-labs-lite-mk-iii.png)